“Um, yes it is. See the title? It’s from The Snow Maiden”

 Children’s Carol (beginning-3:04)

-We start rather solemnly, with a sustained low note and a slowly repeated chime.
+We begin solemnly, with a sustained low note and a slowly repeated chime.
 It sounds like a call to Mass.
-Then we hear carol singing from the clarinet section.
-It is slow and haunting, a beautiful lush sound.
-We’re joined by other instruments as the song continues into its next part (the lyrics talk about the “shaggy pony, shaggy oxen,” 1:12).
-There’s some call and answer between woodwind and brass.
+We hear carol singing from the clarinet section, slow and haunting — a beautiful lush sound.
+Other instruments join in as the song continues into its next part (the lyrics talk about the “shaggy pony, shaggy oxen,” 1:12), some call and answer between woodwind and brass.